jlrickert/zet/docs/106/README.md

-# Install lando on MacOS
+# How to install lando on MacOS

 Prior to installing [lando] docker should be uninstalled.
 This is to prevent a couple of issues.
 Something to note is that Docker should be